Argylle: Development

 Argylle was announced in June 2021, with Matthew Vaughn attached to direct and produce for Marv Studios.
 The ensemble cast was announced in the following months, and it was reported that the script was written by Jason Fuchs.
 Dua Lipa, who also stars in the film, provided original music for the title track and score.

 In August 2021, Apple TV+ bought the rights to the film for $200 million.
 Some industry journals wrote the production budget was $200 million, with The Hollywood Reporter claiming some sources put costs as high as $250 million.
 Director Matthew Vaughn disputed that claim, saying: "I don't know how you spend $200 million on it.
 I actually don't.
 Unless you're going to make a five-hour CG fest."
 Matthew Belloni of Puck News and The Ringer later reported that the film's budget was less than the $200 million figure, which was for the licensing and distribution rights to the film and not the actual budget as had been reported.

 Vaughn said the COVID-19 pandemic gave him the time to work on the film.
 He describes it as his ode to 1980s action thrillers like Die Hard and Lethal Weapon.
 When asked about casting Cavill, he said: "I needed someone who was born to play Bond – which Henry is – and then nick him before Bond did.
 He plays a larger-than-life action hero with a wink.
 It's very different from Kingsman."

 Filming

 Principal photography began in August 2021 in London, with cinematographer George Richmond, and took place across various locations in Europe.
-Filming wrapped in December 2021 according to Henry Cavill's update on X (Twitter).
+Filming wrapped in December 2021.
 The production used studios in Greenford, Park Royal and Bovingdon to shoot the film.
 Background shots were filmed in Greece and the United States.